timmullin/elevate/docs-website-src/content/blockers.md

 * **cPanel is up to date**
   * You will need to be on a version mentioned in the "Latest cPanel & WHM Builds (All Architectures)" section at http://httpupdate.cpanel.net/
   * Mitigation: `/usr/local/cpanel/scripts/upcp`
-* **Name Server**
-  * cPanel provides support for a myriad of name servers.
-(MyDNS, NSD, BIND, PowerDNS).
-On RHEL 8 based distributions, it is preferred that you always be on PowerDNS.
-  * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
   * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distributions, you **must** upgrade to a supported version.
 If cPanel manages the MySQL installation, we will offer to upgrade MySQL automatically to MariaDB 10.6 during elevation.
   * Elevation will block if a MySQL upgrade is in progress.